DiamondBullet54/AutoCorrect/README.md

 # AutoCorrect

-Install AutoHotKey on your computer to use this, and make sure to put the icons in the same directory as the .ahk script.
+Install AutoHotkey on your computer to use this, and make sure to put the icons in the same directory as the .ahk script.

 Keybinds: